erizov/Professor/semester_6/lecture_35_deployment_patterns/shadow_deployment/README.md

 ## Performance Considerations

-This algorithm is part of Deployment and requires careful consideration of resource constraints.
+This approach is part of Deployment and requires careful consideration of resource constraints.

 ## Often Used Together With

-Shadow Deployment is commonly used in combination with:
+Shadow Deployment is used in combination with:

 - **Factory**: Often combined for comprehensive solutions
-- **Singleton**: Often combined for comprehensive solutions
-- **Observer**: Often combined for comprehensive solutions
-- **Strategy**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks